nosumm/home-health/README.md

     current high level idea of the process:

         1) The thingspeak database will send data to the sqlite user database.
         Each 'packet' of data sent (not sure how thingspeak will send the data) will represent the results of a single test.
         Every 'packet' will have a unique packet id and a user id.
 The user id encodes the user attached to the test.
         Note the user id field is unique to users but not to packets of data.
         Multiple packets will be using the same user id if a user has multiple packets attached to their account.

-        2) The user database will use the user id on the recieved packet to link it to it's user
+        2) Users are linked to packets in the database through the packet's user_id field.
+        Every packet contains a user_id which will match the unqiue id of some user in the database.

         3) Each user will have 0-MAXPACKETS number of packets, each containing their unique user id.

-        (We are using MAXPACKETS because we will probably want to control how many tests a user can have saved at a time.)
+        We are using MAXPACKETS because we will probably want to control how many tests a user can have saved at a time.
+        (A packet represents the results from a test.)

         The user database has a packet table that contains:
              - a unique packet id